saulugo/statistical_inference/statistical_inference.md

 #Week 2

 ##Variance
-The variance is the square root of the standard deviation.
+The standard deviation is the square root of the variance.

 <img src="./img/si_010.png">